-All our WAG treats are sourced as by-products (more about that later) from suppliers who sell fish for human consumption.
+All WAG treats are sourced as byproducts (more about that later) from suppliers who sell fish for human consumption.
 This testing is done by Symbio Laboratories, Australia’s leading laboratory for food agriculture and environmental testing.
-These tests are made on the meat of the shark or fish, which generally has the largest levels of mercury, while the skin and tail products used for dog treats have lower mercury levels.
+These tests are made on the meat of the shark or fish, which generally has the largest levels of mercury.
+The skin and tail products used for dog treats have lower mercury levels.
 So, if the fish is tested safe from mercury for human consumption, you can rest assured it’s safe for your doggo as well.

 Are fish treats good for dogs with sensitive stomachs?